 But, a word of warning, the Stylist Sponsor Bonus is different.
 To earn this, you need to be making at least $300 in sales each month.
 That’s a more difficult goal and requires consistent sales.

-There are five of these and they all offer 40% commission on sales.
+There are five of these and they all offer 40% commission on sales and a 4% Leader Sponsor Bonus on sales volume.
 The available bonuses increase across these ranks, as you can see below.

 The basic idea is typical for an MLM.
 You’re earning extra income from the sales success of the people and teams under you.
 The further you go, the higher your potential.